 To remain in line with the settlement, Google will be required to clearly label search results that are directly related to themselves, for example Google + local or Google News.
 With regards to paid advertisements, Google will be required to show links to at least three competitors.
 If all search results are paid advertisements then Google will be required to auction off the links to rivals.

-At Digital State we regularly keep up to date with all news relating to search marketing.
-Keep regularly checking our news section for all related news, including technical, economical and mobile search.
+At Digital State Consulting we regularly keep up to date with all news relating to SEO.
+Keep regularly checking our news section for all SEO related news, including technical, economical and mobile search.